Saint-John Perse: From Barthou to Blum

-During the Abyssinia Crisis, St. Léger proposed in November 1935 a meeting between the British Foreign Secretary Sir Samuel Hoare with Laval.
-On 7-8 December 1935, Hoare met with Laval in Paris where the two agreed to the Hoare-Laval pact under which Italy would receive two-thirds of Ethiopia in exchange for ending the war.
-In December 1935, St. Leger was opposed to the Hoare-Laval Pact to essentially reward Italy for invading Ethiopia.
+During the Abyssinia Crisis, St. Léger proposed in November 1935 a meeting between British Foreign Secretary Sir Samuel Hoare with Laval.
+On 7–8 December 1935, Hoare met with Laval in Paris where the two agreed to the Hoare–Laval Pact under which Italy would receive two-thirds of Ethiopia in exchange for ending the war.
+St. Leger was opposed to the Hoare-Laval Pact that essentially rewarded Italy for invading Ethiopia.
 He saw Laval's policy of seeking to improve relations with Italy at the expense of Ethiopia as amoral and sabotaged the Hoare-Laval pact by leaking it to the French press.
 On 13 December 1935, the columnist Geneviève Tabouis in L'Œuvre and the columnist André Géraud who wrote under the pen-name Pertinax in L'Echo de Paris both broke the story of the Hoare-Laval pact, which led to highly negative reactions in both France and the United Kingdom.
 In London, the news of the Hoare-Laval pact came very close to bringing down the government of Stanley Baldwin and Hoare was forced to resign in disgrace, being made the "fall guy" as Baldwin lied to the House of Commons by claiming that Hoare was acting on his initiative.

-St. Léger that it was the remiliziation of the Rhineland, not the Munich Agreement, that was the turning point in France's fortunes.
-St. Léger wrote: "It was the London conference of March 1936, not Munich, which must bear the responsibility for Hitler's flooding over the banks".
+On 7 March 1936, Germany violated both the Treaty of Versailles and the Treaty of Locarno by the remiliziation of the Rhineland.
+St. Léger called for France to respond by sending a military force to evict the Wehrmacht from the Rhineland as he noted the remiliziation placed France in grave long-term danger.
+General Maurice Gamelin insisted that only a general mobilization would provide the sufficient force to expel the Wehrmacht from the Rhineland, which as a considerable surprise who thought of a "police operation" to expel the Wehrmacht from the Rhineland.
+Cameron wrote: "Even severe critics recognize that Léger and the permanent services were determined to preserve demilitarization at whatever cost.
+Unfortunately, they did not succeed in overcoming the confusions and hesitations which prevailed at the top level".
+To discuss the crisis, a meeting of the League Council was called in London.
+Flandin, who replaced Laval as foreign minister, attended the conference along with St. Léger.
+St. Léger wrote with disgust that Flandin at the conference followed the politique de complaisance and proved all too willing to accept the remiliziation.
+St. Léger wrote that the British Foreign Secretary Sir Anthony Eden at the conference rolled "a velvet carpet for retreat" by making vague promises of Anglo-French staff talks in return for French acceptance of the remiliziation, an offer which Flandin accepted.
+St. Léger wrote that the French Army should have marched into the Rhineland as he maintained that the British would have forced to follow suit.